Nabil Maâloul: Managerial career

 He finished his playing career and became coach of Olympique du Kef in 1997.
 In 2002, he became assistant coach of Roger Lemerre when Tunisia won 2004 African Cup of Nations.
 He decided to leave his post as assistant for coaching Club Africain and in September 2006 he returned to the staff of the team.
-Meanwhile, he made a brief pass as coach of CA Bizertin at the start of the 2005–2006 season with unconvincing results.
+Meanwhile, he made a brief pass as coach of Club Bizertin at the start of the 2005–2006 season with unconvincing results.

 The real start was in December 2010, he took command of Espérance de Tunis, following the dismissal of Maher Kanzari, and won with it a historic treble in 2011 (League, Cup and CAF Champions League) before being replaced by Michel Decastel in January 2012; He replaced it a few months later.
 On 14 February 2013, he officially became the coach of the Tunisia.
 On 23 March, he coached his first match with Sierra Leone and Tunisia wins by the score of (2–1).
 On 7 September, after a home defeat (0–2) with Cape Verde that eliminates Tunisia from qualifying for the 2014 World Cup, Maâloul announces his resignation.
 Cape Verde was later expunged from the qualification after the players' eligibility controversies.

-On 29 November 2013, he agreed with Raja de Casablanca to become coach of the team in 2013 FIFA Club World Cup, replacing Mohamed Fakhir, before refusing.
+On 29 November 2013, he agreed with Raja CA to become coach of the team in 2013 FIFA Club World Cup, replacing Mohamed Fakhir, before refusing.

 On 20 January 2014, he became the coach of the Qatari team El Jaish SC, and won 2014 Qatar Crown Prince Cup on 26 April 2014.
 He also took the team from 5th to 2nd place in half a season therefore qualifying for the AFC Champions League.